| Title: | Functions and Data Sets for "That's Weird: Anomaly Detection Using R" by Rob J Hyndman |

 numerical vector of observations |

-These functions take a univariate sample y
+These functions take a univariate sample y and return a logical

 vector indicating which observations should be considered anomalies according